vrtliceralde/website-personal/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why apéro?" # leave blank to exclude
+title: "Hi there, I go by Van." # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 0 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
-number_categories: 3 # set to zero to exclude
+number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.

-  I hope this theme helps you create your own virtual apéro.
-A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
+  I had the fantastic fortune of working

+  I am currently a postdoctoral researcher in the Peabody College at Vanderbilt University working

+  I got my PhD in cognitive psychology from the University of North Carolina at Chapel Hill, where I worked with Peter Gordon.
+I am committed

+  I was also a researcher in the Natural Language Processing group at Educational Testing Service from 2017-2020, supervised by Beata Beigman Klebanov and Anastassia Loukina.
+I worked on [*RelayReader*&trade;](https://relayreader.org/) , a reading tutor app for developing readers that emulates the kind of turn-taking that caretakers do with children.
 show_outro: true
 outro: |
-  <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!

 ---

 ** index doesn't contain a body, just front matter above.